 Flights to Sudan

-Sudan has a total of 4 airports, Port Sudan Airport (PZU) serves as a hub for intercontinental travel, 1 airport receives international flights, this is Port Sudan Airport (Port Sudan New International Airport).
+Sudan has a total of 4 airports, 2 of which handle intercontinental flights, 2 of these airports handle international flights.
 With domestic flights available at every airport, traveling by plane offers a fast and efficient way to explore the country.
-3 of these airports exclusively serve domestic flights.
-All airports in Sudan together handle 649 flights this month, departing from 15 airports in 9 countries, operated by 7 different airlines — of which SalamAir is the only low-cost carrier.
+2 of these airports exclusively serve domestic flights.
+All airports in Sudan together handle 835 flights this month, departing from 19 airports in 10 countries, operated by 8 different airlines — of which SalamAir is the only low-cost carrier.
 You can fly to Sudan in Economy and Business Class.

 On this page